thrillfall/nextcloud-gpodder/README.md

 # nextcloud-gpodder
-nextcloud app that replicates basic gpodder.net api
+Nextcloud app that replicates basic gpodder.net api

 This app serves as synchronization endpoint for AntennaPod: https://github.com/AntennaPod/AntennaPod/pull/5243/
+This feature will be available in AntennaPod as of version 2.5.0, which will be released towards the end of 2021.

 # API
 ## subscription